You are here

 Diverse and Learner-Ready Teachers Initiative

-In March 2018, the Council of Chief State School Officers (CCSSO) engaged ten states in their Diverse and Learner-Ready Teachers (DLRT) Initiative.
+To compliment that work, in March 2018, the Council of Chief State School Officers (CCSSO) engaged ten states in their Diverse and Learner-Ready Teachers (DLRT) Initiative.
 Over 30 national organizations collaborated to support the work of DLRT.
 This network worked to revise, enact or remove state and local policies that address specific challenges for diversifying the educator workforce and ensuring all educators are culturally responsive in practice.
 Click here to learn more about the CCSSO DLRT Initiative.

 Amie Baca-Oehlert • President Colorado Education Association